Selling a House with Sitting Tenants

 What is a sitting tenant and what are their rights?

 If you own a house or flat that you rent out to someone in exchange for them paying you a set rental amount each month, you have sitting tenants in your property.
 They are also known as tenants in situ and they have the legal right to live in the home for the duration specified in the legally binding tenancy agreement that you signed with them before they moved in.
+This is very different to a regulated tenancy for a property – read more in our useful guide.

 One of the main benefits to owning a rental property is the fact that you’ll earn extra income each month from the rent payments that you receive.
 This can be a great way to help you pay off extra bills and plan for your future, although it can come with some uncertainty.